madeesha/bua/README.md

 ## Monthly pre-run checks (after the CORE release each month)

+#### Make sure last month earl re encypted snapshot is present in the account.
+(This will exepedite the kms re-encyption in the run) - snapshot name should be something like this prd-earl-1-sql-13-00-oct-31-2025.

 #### Update version of services in ANSTEAD and MATTEN

 1. Get the latest version of workflow and meterdata from EARL